bitprophet/releases/README.rst

   evolved from a purely role-oriented, prose-embedded setup; roles are no longer the right way to do this.
 * Possibly add more keywords to allow control over additional edge cases.
+* Add shortcut format option for the release/issue URI settings - Github users can just give their Github acct/repo and we will fill in the rest.